jhucsf/spring2020/assign/assign02.md

 * System tests (for both versions): 10%
 * Unit tests for assembly language version: 10%

+FIXME: figure out how to incorporate design and coding style into grading breakdown.

 This is a challenging assignment.
 Don't wait until the last minute to start it!
 As usual, ask questions using Piazza, come to office hours, etc.

+TODO: should probably say something about what it means to write assembly language code, with a pointer to Step 4 for more details.

 When you are done with this assignment you will have proved yourself capable of writing nontrivial x86-64 assembly code.
 This is a foundational skill for hacking on operating systems and compilers, understanding security vulnerabilities such as buffer overflows, and generally becoming one with the machine.